 - Dr. Sandhya Bhalla, Director, Delhi Council for Child Welfare, through a Letter of Appreciation, acknowledged the support extended by BBPS GR for imparting computer literacy to students of Palna.

 Students of Photography Club bagged First Position in Expressions India Film Festival 2017.
 The event took place on 20 and 21 July 2017.
 It was a National Level Competition where 40 teams all over India participated.
 Movie was based on Family Bonding and title of the movie was 'IMLI'

-The particpants, Anyuta Shahi VIII B, Sanchi Bindal VIII B, Devangi Dhawan VII B and Aadhar Bansal VII F, bagged the First Position in the Quiz competition organised by the Soil Department of IARI, Pusa Road on the occasion of ‘World Soil Day’ on 5 December 2018.
+The participants, Anyuta Shahi VIII B, Sanchi Bindal VIII B, Devangi Dhawan VII B, and Aadhar Bansal VII F, bagged the First Position in the Quiz competition organized by the Soil Department of IARI, Pusa Road on the occasion of ‘World Soil Day’ on 5 December 2018.

 Under the aegis of the Road Safety Club, a drawing and colouring competition was organised for the students of Primary, Middle and Senior Departments at Gangaramand Pusa Road Campus on 25 October, 2017.
 The Competition was organised in collaboration with Delhi Traffic Police.
 Around 60 students of the Primary Department creatively coloured activity sheets depicting the importance of traffic rules while the students of the Middle and Senior Departments designed colourful poster and made attractive drawings on the theme.
 Three best entries from each department were awarded by Delhi Traffic Police.

 Reinitiated in the session 2014-15 in collaboration with “Building Blocks Learning Solution Pvt.
 Ltd”, the Club aims to build a strong base in computer programming and artificial intelligence among students.